xeronith/brainbox/docs/circuit/shapes/draw2d_circuit_timer_Delay.md

-# Clock Signal
+# Delay Object

-In electronics and especially synchronous digital circuits, a clock signal is a particular type of signal that oscillates between a `high` and a `low` state and is utilized like a metronome to coordinate actions of digital circuits.
+In electronics, digital circuits and digital electronics, the propagation delay, or gate delay, is the length of time which starts when the input to a logic gate becomes stable and valid to change, to the time that the output of that logic gate is stable and valid to change.

-The hertz (symbol `Hz`) is the unit of frequency in the International System of Units (SI) and is defined as one cycle per second.
+If you have some logic gates in chain, it is required to compensate the signal delay.

-It is named for Heinrich Rudolf Hertz, the first person to provide conclusive proof of the existence of electromagnetic waves.
+This is where the delay Object comes into play.
+It `delays` the input signal to the given time delay.